ryankembrey/album-downloader/README.md

 ## Usage:
 * Clone the download the file 'album_downloader.sh' onto your computer
 * Place it into your music directory
-* Edit the shebang to match your shell (eg for bash #!/usr/bin/bash)
 * Give it executing permissions (chmod +x album_downloader.sh)
 * Run the script with
 ```bash